What I Did & Spent on a Solo Weekend in Asheville & the Great Smoky Mountains

 On the day I drove to Asheville, I woke up at 5 a.m., like I usually do.
 I went to the gym, filled up my gas tank and stopped by the grocery store for a few additions to my snack pile.
 I came home, showered, told the dogs I loved them, threw my shit in the car and was on the road by 8:15 a.m.

 After checking in at the tiny house and picking up some trail beers for the next day ($13.45), I headed back to Asheville, to the home of my middle school best friend.
 She was hosting a taco night, invited me to join and then we headed up the street for a drink at her local dive, the Brew Pump, “Asheville’s one-and-only gas station pub.”
-I got the IPA on special ($3, plus a $2 tip), played a card game and marveled and how I’d just bought a really delicious beer for $3 at a fucking gas station.
+I got the IPA on special ($5, with tip), played a card game and marveled at how I’d just bought a really delicious beer for $3 at a gas station.

 Total Spending: $70.93 (excludes Airbnb)